-Councillor Ian Courts, Portfolio Holder for the Environment
+Councillor Ian Courts

+Portfolio holder for Environment, Energy & HS2

 Human beings learn through storytelling.
 There are some stories about the West Midlands that we know well, and share with pride.
 We changed the world through vision, innovation, and industry.
 We remade places by using strong local government.
 We became a region of work, trade, and play, connected in thousands of ways to the world.